Discrete Fracture Network (DFN) User Guide

 - Right-click on the DFN

-- Select Generate Mesh Intersections
+- Select Mesh Intersections

 This creates polylines representing the fracture traces on the mesh surface.
 Each fracture's intersection segments are automatically merged into continuous polylines.